 To get the ideal texture you want to cook, stirring every minute or so in order for the noodles to stay separated and not stick together.
 Test often once they appear to be tender and serve immediately for best results.

+You can make this similarly in the oven with our baked spaghetti and meatballs recipe too.
 Next to our Instant Pot spaghetti and Instant Pot penne pasta (just smaller noodles), This is the easiest way to make this favorite dish fast.

 8 ounces is just about right!
 You can just use half of this package at a time.
 That means it’s just 50 cents per batch.
 You don’t have to use the typical straight long noodles either.
 If you prefer shells or penne you can use that too, the timing or directions don’t really change.